ains-arch/nevada-redistricting/README.md

 ### Boxplots
 <img src=figs/boxplot-independent-enacted.png/>
 <img src=figs/boxplot-independent-random.png/>

-## Discussion
-The ensemble analysis shows that the enacted plan is not precisely the average of the plans, but it is still well within the possible options.
-While gerrymandering is possible, a more likely explanation for this deviation from the mean is the choice of the redistricting committee to focus on building a second Hispanic-majority district.

 ## Future work
 Further analysis of the demographic makeup of the districts, with a focus on Hispanic and other racial demographic outcomes would lend more information about whether the goals of the redistricting process were successful.
 Additionally, comparing to the previous plan would allow a wider picture of whether redistricing favored one party over the other.